orcestra-campaign/hamp101/README.md

 # HAMP 101: Tutorial and Post-Processing For Users

-This repository is for beginners using HAMP, to understand what it is and how to post-process the raw IQ data.
+This repository is for scientists using HAMP, to understand what it is and how to post-process the raw IQ data.

 ## Install